CMUAbstract/releases/Toolchains.md

 with either TI GCC or LLVM/Clang.

-The only Clang version that has been tested is 3.8 (Clang commit 52ed5ec631 and LLVM commit be2b2c32d38).
-This version needs a patch related to interrupt service routines (ISRs) documented below.
+The only Clang version that has been tested is 3.8 (Clang commit 52ed5ec631 and LLVM commit be2b2c32d38) and 6.0 (Clang commit bfc08965af and LLVM commit 646a736e7b4).
+Both versions need a patch related to interrupt service routines (ISRs): [patch for 3.8](clang-MSP430-accept-all-interrupt-vector-numbers-3-8.patch) or [patch for 6.0](clang-MSP430-accept-all-interrupt-vector-numbers-6-0.patch).

-Since this version needs to be patched, it needs to be installed from source.
+Since Clang needs to be patched, it needs to be installed from source.
 Below is a summary of [the official installation instructions](http://clang.llvm.org/get_started.html) and [CMake build settings](http://llvm.org/docs/CMake.html).